DeufusDoo/capstoneProj/README.md

 # capstoneProj

 capstoneProj is a role-playing game project that leverages large language models (LLMs) to create dynamic gameplay experiences.
-This fork currently supports character creation and a battle system, and includes modifications from the original LLM-RPG project, such as renaming "Hero" to "Character."
+This project currently supports character creation and a battle system.

 ## Current / Future Features